Written Feb 27, 25, though updated many times thence.

 20 And the rest of the men which were not killed by these plagues yet repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood: which neither can see, nor hear, nor walk:

 These three chapters give an excellent timeline of end times events.
-Most people assume that revelations 6 discusses the very end of the world when we find scriptures about the darkening of the sun and men hiding in the earth.
-However, closer inspection reveals this is not true: the events in chapter 6-7 occur during the sixth seal.
+Most people assume that revelation 6 discusses the very end of the world when we find scriptures about the darkening of the sun and men hiding in the earth.
+However, closer inspection reveals this is not true: the events in chapter 6–7 occur during the sixth seal.
 Then the entire earth is only truly destroyed in the seventh seal (chapter 8).
-Therefore from these chapters I get the following timeline: Three days of darkness (which I believe is the meaning of the sun becoming black as sackcloth; the stars falling; men hiding in the mountains; the protection and calling of the 144,000; many different plagues coming to the earth, though many still survive without repenting.
+Therefore from these chapters I get the following timeline: Three days of darkness (which I believe is the meaning of the sun becoming black as sackcloth); the stars falling; men hiding in the mountains; the protection and calling of the 144,000; and finally many different plagues coming to the earth, though some still survive without repenting.

 The stars falling references (I believe) how Satan’s hosts will be cast to the earth, as seen here: